 season in 2007.
 We grow an assortment of organic vegetables

-in our acre and a half garden.
+in our 2 acre outdoor garden and in our 2300 square foot greenhouse.
 From June until October, we supply

 produce to approximately 150 households in Kingston and a handful